DOWNLOAD

 Integrity

-Organisations need to be clear about their own data in respect to ethnic and Black representation and create meaningful solutions, demonstrating what actions they will be accountable for, in addition to the bold statements that some are making.
+Organisations need to be clear about their data in respect to representation and the moral principles they propagate and create meaningful solutions, demonstrating what actions they will be accountable for, in addition to any bold statements that some are making

 4